kbarber/puppet-ripper/README.md

 Nothing fancy, just returns pretty JSON so you can spit this into a modulefile.

 Obviously no quality guarantees around this, interesting PoC though.
+Had some success testing this against:

+* puppetlabs-mysql
+* puppetlabs-firewall